Siborgium/kiss-periodic-table/README.md

 $ stack run
 ```

-Use the HTML viewer of choice to open the file you generated.
+Use the HTML viewer of choice to open the file you generated, or view the latest version [here](https://siborgium.github.io/kiss-periodic-table/).

 ## TODO